pedrotamani/pedrotamani/README.md

 # 👋 Hi, I’m Pedro Tamani

-Economist with experience in business operations, decision-making, and managing real-world business environments.
+Economist with hands-on experience in business operations and decision-making.
-I strengthen analytical skills to support **strategic business decisions**, not just to generate reports.
+I use analytical tools and structured thinking to understand business performance and support better strategic and operational decisions.

 ---